• videocam Live Webinar with Live Q&A

 Hinshaw & Culbertson LLP

-Mr. Seaman is a commercial litigator and trial lawyer with more than 35 years of experience.
-Scott is widely regarded as one of the leading attorneys in the United States representing insurers and reinsurers in property and casualty matters.
-He is known for employing his deep knowledge of the law and insurance industry, strategic thinking, and honed trial and appellate advocacy to produce creative solutions and outstanding results for clients.
-Clients regularly turn to Scott and his team for counsel and representation in challenging and high-stakes insurance and business matters.
-Mr. Seaman has a long track record of successfully representing companies before trial courts, appellate courts, and arbitration panels across the country in a variety of cases and matters involving general liability coverage (primary, umbrella, and excess), professional liability coverage, directors and officers liability insurance, first-party property coverage, bad faith and extra-contractual matters, fee disputes, and facultative and treaty reinsurance contracts.
-He also advises and represents companies on cyber, privacy, data breach, IoT, nanotechnology, gig economy, viruses and pandemics, representations and warranties, transactional insurance, social unrest, ESG, climate change, and other emerging issues, as well as a wide-range of case-specific and portfolio issues.
-He also has handled a variety of challenging international, professional liability, health/life science, director and officer liability, tort and product liability, and business and commercial cases.
+Mr. Seaman is a commercial litigator and trial lawyer with more than 37 years of experience.
+He is widely regarded as one of the leading attorneys in the United States representing insurers and reinsurers in property and casualty matters.
+Mr. Seaman is known for employing his deep knowledge of the law, insurance, and financial industries, strategic thinking, and honed trial and appellate advocacy to produce creative solutions and outstanding results for clients.
+He has a long track record of successfully representing companies before trial courts, appellate courts, and arbitration panels across the country in a variety of cases and matters involving general liability coverage (primary, umbrella, and excess), professional liability coverage, directors and officers liability insurance, transactions insurance, first-party property coverage, bad faith and extra-contractual matters, fee disputes, and facultative and treaty reinsurance contracts.
+Mr. Seaman has served as national coverage counsel as well as trial and appellate counsel.
+He also advises and represents companies on cyber, privacy, data breach, IoT, nanotechnology, gig economy, social inflation, viruses and pandemics, social unrest, ESG, climate change, and other emerging issues, as well as a wide range of case-specific and portfolio issues.

 Credit Information